 Children come to Lee Brigg Infant & Nursery School with a desire and enthusiasm to learn!
 As a staff and school community, it is our role to capture this and to develop their enquiring minds.
 We respond to our children's needs by having a curriculum in place, which supports, encourages, excites and challenges them!

 Our curriculum has been designed to complement the strong ethos within school that every child has the right to a high quality education, one that builds up their self-esteem, confidence and encourages them to aspire to achieve without limits.

 It is a curriculum which is the vehicle for our passion, as early educators, that in order for all of our children to be successful readers, writers and mathematicians, they should first, be given the opportunities, be taught specific skills and be allowed to embed the areas of

-the areas of Communication and Language, PSED (Personal, Social and Emotional Development) and Health and Well-being.
+• PSED (Personal, Social and Emotional Development) and

 This is supported by recent research including 'Good Practice in Early Years Education' (SEED January 2017), as well as ongoing and recently published guidance as part of EEF (Education Endowment Fund) projects such as, 'Improving Literacy at Key Stage 1,' 'Preparing for Literacy,' as well as 'Healthy Minds' (November 2018), and the more recent 'School Sport and Activity Action Plan' (DFE, DFDCM, DHSC July 2019).